carbon-design-system/carbon-website-archive/src/content/contributing/governance/governance.md

 - Reporting bugs or missing features by creating GitHub issues
 - Fixing bugs, adding features, and improving documentation by submitting GitHub pull requests

-### Committers
+### Maintainers

-Committers are members of the community who are committed to the success of individual Carbon Design System projects.
-Each project has a team of committers, and each team has a lead.
-In addition to their participation as a contributor, committers have privileges to:
+Maintainers are members of the community who are committed to the success of individual Carbon Design System projects.
+Each project has a team of maintainers, and each team has a lead.
+In addition to their participation as a contributor, maintainers have privileges to:

 - Label, close, and manage GitHub issues
 - Close and merge GitHub pull requests
-- Nominate and vote on new committers
+- Nominate and vote on new maintainers

 ## Teams